About Workforce Education and Development

 About the Faculty

-The WED faculty is dedicated to the advancement of knowledge, skills and attitudes in workforce education, and to the continuous improvement in human performance.
+WED faculty are dedicated to the advancement of knowledge, skills and attitudes in workforce education, and to the continuous improvement in human performance.
 They continue to explore various alternatives for restructuring majors and specializations, believing that curricula should allow for flexibility to take advantage of accelerating technological and social change.
 WED is committed to linking education, work and training to improve competitiveness within the workforce.

 - Accelerated format